szhan89/CNIT315/README.md

 -GCC Compiler

 To run the program,
+1. Open Linux Terminal
-1. Download the source code
+2. Download the source code using "git clone <http address>"
-2. Open Terminal
-3. Enter command "gcc main.c APIcall.c -lcurl <filename>"
+3. Enter command "gcc main.c APIcall.c readJson.c cJSON.c  -lcurl"
-4. Use command "./<filename>" to run the excutable file
+4. Use command "./a.out" to run the excutable file
+# CNIT1115